Skip to content

 PlatformScopeNotes

-Linux x86_64Full CLI and runtime workflowsRequires Slurm client tools plus Enroot and Pyxis on the submission host/cluster
+Linux x86_64Full CLI and runtime workflowsRequires Slurm client tools plus at least one supported runtime backend: Pyxis/Enroot, Apptainer, Singularity, or host software modules

 Linux arm64Full CLI and runtime workflowsSame cluster requirements as Linux x86_64

-macOS arm64Authoring and local inspection onlySame scope as macOS x86_64
+macOS arm64Authoring and local non-runtime commandsSame scope as macOS x86_64

 CI-tested